 The gate leading to The Oval Sports Complex is locked at 08.35 and re-opened at the end of the school day.
 Staff routinely requiring access via this gate are issued with keys.
-Full copies of College policies,
+Full copies of College policies, www.stjohnplessington.com

-Units of Work, and our Ofsted Report are available upon request or can be viewed on our College website www.stjohnplessington.com
+Long Term Plans, and our Ofsted Report are available upon request or can be viewed on our College website.